gcallah/BookReviews/wilkinson.md

 is not to make this choice, but to achieve salvation, and that is quite definitely *not* something for which biological science can offer evidence.

-In laying out his case for what constitutes "the good life," Wilkinson has occasion to quote the absolutely horrific advice that the psychologist John B. Watson was offering to new mothers in 1928, which included directions such as "Never hug or kiss them, never let them sit in your lap..."
-There is no way of behaving so kooky that some rationalist hasn't recommended it quite seriously at some point in the past.

 Wilkinson places great stress on the findings indicating that marriage, and other close relationships, make us happier.
 And he presents a case for why this was to our evolutionary advantage.
 But neither of those findings are in conflict with the idea that we are just biological machines, "programmed" to behave in certain ways by "evolution."
 "So," a hedonist materialist could respond, "evolution 'wants' me to be monogamous and to value relationships: why should I care about what this inhuman process wants from me?"